Exposing Barriers to Flexibility Aggregation in Unbalanced Distribution Networks

 \section{Abstract}

-The increasing integration of distributed energy resources (DER) provides distribution system operators (DSO) with new flexible resources to support more efficient operation and planning of distribution networks.
-To utilise these resources, various DER flexibility aggregation methods have been proposed in the literature, such as aggregated P-Q flexibility areas at the interface with other networks.
-However, whereas focusing on estimating the limits of flexibility services, existing studies make the critical assumption that all available flexible units are perfectly coordinated to jointly provide flexibility and manage network constraints.
-Moreover, due to the extensive use of single-phase power flow analysis, the impacts of phase unbalance on DER flexibility aggregation remain largely unexplored.
-To address these gaps in knowledge, this work proposes a framework for modelling flexibility services in low voltage (LV) distribution networks which enables explicitly imposing voltage unbalance and phase coordination constraints.
-The simulations, performed for an illustrative 5-bus system and a real 221-bus LV network in the UK, demonstrate that a significant share (over 30\%) of total aggregated DER flexibility potential may be unavailable due to voltage unbalances and lack of coordination between DER connected to different phases.
+The increasing integration of distributed energy resources (DER) offers new opportunities for distribution system operators (DSO) to improve network operation through flexibility services.
+To utilise flexible resources, various DER flexibility aggregation methods have been proposed, such as the concept of aggregated P-Q flexibility areas.
+Yet, many existing studies assume perfect coordination among DER and rely on single-phase power flow analysis, thus overlooking barriers to flexibility aggregation in real unbalanced systems.
+To quantify the impact of these barriers, this paper proposes a three-phase optimal power flow (OPF) framework for P-Q flexibility assessment, implemented as an open-source Julia tool \texttt{3FlexAnalyser.jl}.
+The framework explicitly accounts for voltage unbalance and imperfect coordination among DER in low voltage (LV) distribution networks.
+Simulations on an illustrative 5-bus system and a real 221-bus LV network in the UK reveal that over 30\% of the theoretical aggregated flexibility potential can be lost due to phase unbalance and lack of coordination across phases.
+These findings highlight the need for improved flexibility aggregation tools applicable to real unbalanced distribution networks.